Cooling System Service & Repair

-- Water pump: This drives hot coolant out of the engine and towards the radiator, where it will vaporize into the air.
+- Water pump: This drives hot coolant out of the engine towards the radiator where it vaporizes into the air.

-- Thermostat: Makes sure the engine maintains a good temperature to function properly.
+- Thermostat: Ensures the engine maintains a good temperature to function properly.
 The thermostat is closed when the engine is cold, but opens up and allows coolant from the radiator to circulate once the engine heats up.

 Maintaining Your Cooling System

-When it comes to detecting whether there are issues with your cooling system, there are a number of indicators you should be on the lookout for.
-(NOTE: these may indicate issues other than your battery):
+When it comes to detecting issues within your cooling system, there are a number of indicators you should be on the lookout for, including:

 - Poor gas mileage

 - Whistling or hissing sound underneath the hood

 Note: These symptoms may indicate issues other than your battery.

 If you notice even the smallest issue with your cooling system, have it checked out immediately.
 Ignoring one simple fix could lead to complete engine failure, costing you time and money.

 Call Kennedy Transmission Today to Keep Your Engine Cool